-Most of all, to non-disabled people who know people with conditions like this: please don't recommend treatments to us.
-We know you're trying to help, but when you do this, you participate in what's known as "othering" by pointing out the things that are different about us and making them an exclusive topic of conversation, which keeps us from being seen as, y'know, regular human beings who can and should be empathized with.
-Further, it indicates that you think we don't have any idea what we're doing about our own health.
+Finally, to non-disabled people who know people with conditions like this: please don't recommend treatments to us.
+We know you're trying to help, but when you do this, you participate in what's known as "othering"--pointing out the things that are different about us and making them an exclusive topic of conversation, which keeps us from being seen as, y'know, regular human beings who can and should be empathized with.
+Further, it indicates that you think we don't have any idea what we're doing about our own health, and it often comes off as a lack of acceptance of our reality.
 So yes, however enthusiastic you are, just please don't share these things unless we've specifically asked for it.
 It helps spare us extra frustration. <3

-Moving forward.
-I thought to illustrate these ideas I'd share some of my own experiences with alternative medicine.
+All of that to say that today I thought, to illustrate these ideas, I'd share some of my own experiences with alternative medicine.

 After that, we turned to other more accepted forms of anxiety management.
 Nothing properly medical, still, with the focus being on my brother, but my mom and I put together a pack of "calming" things--like a slice of my baby blanket and a bunch of lavender--that I carried around at school in a dark blue fanny pack.
 I also, so you can get this image properly in your head, was just teaching myself how to walk like a normal person (instead of on my toes, due to pre-fibro pain), wore fake jeans (because my fingers bugged me enough to keep me from putting normal ones on), had just fully hit the wonders of puberty (making me, among things, look like I'd dyed my hair because a darker shade was coming in at the roots), and still wore glasses.
 It was awkward.
 But that kit did work for me til seventh grade, when I went on a crusade to "fix" myself.
 No more fanny packs, toe-walking, or fake jeans.